All

 Free for Everyone, Forever

 A warning system that costs money is a warning system with a filter on who survives.
-That's not a product decision — it's a moral one.
+That's not a product decision, it's a moral one.
+The Iulia Foundation exists because this question needed a permanent answer.

 February 20265 min read